intelligence38000/android-docs/src/pages/navigation/overview/user-location.md

 <div className="grid grid--gut36 my24">
   <div className="col col--8-mm col--12">
 }}
 By default, the style of the user location dot that is added to the map is inherited from the default in the Mapbox Maps SDK for Android.
-This is a blue dot with a white stroke and a small blue triangle that indicates the direction the device is facing.
+This is a blue dot with a white stroke and a small blue triangle that shows the direction the device is facing.

 You can read more about custom styling options for the user location dot in the [Maps SDK documentation](/android/maps/overview/location-component/#active-styling-options).